DevExpress/testcafe/docs/articles/documentation/recipes/debug-in-visual-studio-code.md

 * `request` - specifies the request type.
 Set to `launch` since this configuration launches a program.
 * `name` - specifies the configuration name.
 * `program` - path to the executed JS file.
 In this case, this file is the TestCafe module.
 * `args` - [command line arguments](../using-testcafe/command-line-interface.md) passed to the launched program.
-In this case, they specify the browser in which the tests should run and the test file.
+In this case, they specify the browser in which the tests should run and the relative path to the test file.
 * `console` - the console where the test run report is printed.
 In this case, the report is output to the integrated terminal.
 You can learn about other available values in the [Launch.json attributes](https://code.visualstudio.com/docs/editor/debugging#_launchjson-attributes) topic.
 * `cwd` - the current working directory.
 Set to the workspace root.